- This event has passed.

 Artworks are perhaps the best instruments to help us understand the journey of the migrant, its traumatic departures and the uncertainty of arrival.
 Tapes from the Freud Museum will explore the idea of memory and forgetting through film installations, soundtracks, archival materials and psychoanalytic concepts developed by Sigmund Freud.

-Join us for an effective and non-spatial journey through time.
+Join us for an affective and non-spatial journey through time.